 The Welsh Government states that there is an overwhelming case for supporting land managers and that this consultation puts forward their proposals for ambitious reform.

 This Welsh Government consultation explains the basis on which the Welsh Government proposes to continue to support farmers after Brexit.
-It outlines proposals for a planned, multiyear transition and seeks views and ideas on how the specific schemes that will deliver the support should be designed.
+It outlines proposals for a planned, multiyear transition, which includes phasing out current direct support payments, and seeks views and ideas on how the specific schemes that will deliver the support should be designed.

 The consultation is built around nine key chapters.